shuiiiiyu/PsyHookAppendix/README.md

 ## 1.7 Expert referee judgment criteria

 # 2 Dataset Statistics
-Table 1 provides a multifaceted overview of the dataset scale, including the distribution of image and video modalities, alongside linguistic and engagement metrics such as title lengths and like counts.
+Table 6 provides a multifaceted overview of the dataset scale, including the distribution of image and video modalities, alongside linguistic and engagement metrics such as title lengths and like counts.

-## 2.1 Table 1: Dataset Statistics
+## 2.1 Dataset Statistics
+### Table 6: Dataset Statistics
 | Statistic Category | Metric | Value |
 | :--- | :--- | :--- |
 | **Overview** | Total Count | 3041 |